Back

 Step 2: Scrape and scrub

-Since most foods don't stick to enameled surfaces, the inside should be easy to clean using just some dishwashing liquid and hot water.
-If there is stuck-on food, use a nonmetal scrub brush to loosen the stuck food or fill the it to soak for several hours with hot water and a drop of dish washing liquid.
-Do not use any citrus-based cleaners since it can dull the exterior glossy finish.
+Since most foods don't stick to enameled surfaces, the inside should be easy to clean using a mixture of dishwashing liquid and hot water.
+If there is stuck-on food, use a nonmetal scrub brush to loosen the stuck food or fill it to soak for several hours with hot water and a drop of dishwashing liquid.
+Do not use any citrus-based cleaners since they can dull the exterior glossy finish.
 Make sure to also be aware of enamel chipping before cleaning.

 Step 3: Try Baking Soda For Stubborn Stains